minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 	1 2 4 6 3 7 5 8

-And we’re done with the "Sort left half" step for the original list!
+And we're done with the "Sort left half" step for the original list!

 Repeat for the right half of the original list, skipping to the "Sort left half" step: